-This agreement is the result of dialogues which started in May 2000 in Kimberley, South Africa.
+The agreement is the result of discussions that began in May 2000 in Kimberley, South Africa.

-It was signed on the 1st of January 2003 by Canada, the United States, the countries of the European Union, and since 2012, this process encompasses 54 members representing 74 countries.
+The Kimberley Process was signed on 1 January 2003 by Canada, the United States, the European Union countries and now has 59 members representing 85 countries.

 In 2003, Maison Vernain SA signed the Kimberley Treatyat the national level.

 Code of ethics & control of synthetic diamonds

 In order to be transparent with our customers, we and our suppliers check the natural diamond lots to exclude the presence of synthetic, HPHT or CVD diamonds.
 The control of the diamond lots is done with two types of automated machines; one of the AMS II by De Beers brand and the other of the Sherlock Holmes by Yehuda brand.
 We therefore guarantee the natural origin of the diamonds on all our invoices.